 Moderator: Nobuo Tanaka,

-Chair, Study Group on Next Generation Nuclear Energy Utilization, Canon Institute of Global Studies; Executive Director Emeritus, The International Agency (IEA)
+Chair, Study Group on Next Generation Nuclear Energy Utilization, Canon Institute of Global Studies; Executive Director Emeritus, The International Agency (IEA), Japan

 EU ETS reform, voluntary carbon markets, Article 6 opportunities